Tarta de Santiago Recipe

 - Preheat oven to 175oC

-Finely grind raw almonds (or grab your shop-bought ground almonds) and place them in a bowl with the caster sugar, lemon zest, and cinnamon.
-Stir with a fork till well blended.
+- Finely grind raw almonds (or grab your shop-bought ground almonds) and place them in a bowl with the caster sugar, lemon zest, and cinnamon.
+Stir with a fork till blended.

-Add eggs one by one and splash of brandy (optional), mixing to blend evenly with a wooden spoon or rubber spatula.
+- Add eggs one by one and a splash of brandy (optional), mixing to blend evenly with a wooden spoon or rubber spatula.

 - Grease a 22cm tart/quiche tin (preferably a silicone one or one with a removable bottom, for easy removal after baking).

-Pour the mixture evenly into the tin and bake at 170o for 50 minutes, until toasted golden.
+- Pour the mixture evenly into the tin and bake at 170o for 50 minutes, until the tart has a toasted golden colour.

-Let cool and then sprinkle with icing sugar –using a homemade Santiago cross stencil for the authentic look!
+- Let it cool and then sprinkle with icing sugar (Tip: use a homemade Santiago cross stencil for the authentic look!)

 - Serve plain or with café con Leche… or doused in sweet dessert wine.